NCAR/DataAnalysis101/Quiz2/Quiz2.md

 All data files are included in the [APPM2720 Quiz2 directory](http://www.image.ucar.edu/~nychka/Temp/APPM2720/Quiz2) you should also use the lectures and  R code from the class as back ground and examples.

-Please submit your work to me by email <nychka@ucar.edu> by midnight  on Monday February 22, 2016.
+Please submit your work to me by email <nychka@ucar.edu> by midnight  on Monday March 13, 2017

 -
 You can submit your completed quiz using either:

 -  using the markdown format in Rstudio along with the knitr button to create an html file that you email to me (recommended!).
 -  add your text answers as comments in an R script, use the notebook button and convert your R script to an html file.

-If you have some errors in your code and your script can not be converted.
-You can either comment out the code so it still can be graded but will not be run.
+If you have some errors in your code and your script may  not be converted.
+However, you may want to  comment out the code so it still can be graded but not run parts of it.

 In R markdown you can include a block of code that is not run by omitting  the  ```{r} ``` in beginning of the code block.
+See *ExampleMarkdown.Rmd* from Week07 for details.

 -
 The text file  **MobyDick.txt** is a text version of this classic work of American literature and has been downloaded from [Project Gutenberg](http://www.gutenberg.org).